Notable People

 That is a better legacy than posthumous pity.

-Kauders now reenters history through institutions that can keep asking what her work was doing formally and emotionally, not only what happened to her politically.
+Kauders now reenters history through institutions that can keep asking what her work was doing formally and emotionally, beyond what happened to her politically.

 Why she belongs in the rebuilt library

 That fact should remain.
 But the stronger profile is about how survival changes the scale of memory.
-Kauders is not just one more name added to a long list of murdered Jewish artists.
-She is a reminder that the Nazis did not merely kill people.
+Kauders is more than one more name added to a long list of murdered Jewish artists.
+She is a reminder that the Nazis did more than kill people.
 They interrupted full careers whose shape we are only now beginning to see again.

 The hidden cache made that interruption harder to complete.

 Kauders was meant to vanish.
-Her paintings did not cooperate.
+Her paintings did not cooperate, and the archive now has to make room for her.